RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 * Check if Insights Results Aggregator service is able to disable two specific rules
 * Check if Insights Results Aggregator service is able to enable already disabled one specific rule
 * Check if Insights Results Aggregator service is able to enable one already disabled specific rule from two rules
+* Check if Insights Results Aggregator service is able to update one specific rule
+* Check if Insights Results Aggregator service is able to update non disabled specific rule
+* Check if Insights Results Aggregator service is able to update one specific rule two times

 ## `insights-results-aggregator/smoketests.feature`